Support our mission and become a member today!

 Built for Safety: Featuring innovative Firewise design and materials.

-Accessible Ownership: Priced between $235,000–$260,000 using the Community Land Trust model to keep homeownership within reach for families and the local workforce.
+Accessible Ownership: Priced at $235,000 using the Community Land Trust model to keep homeownership within reach for families and the local workforce.

 Eligibility: These homes are available to households earning 80% or less of the Area Median Income (AMI) who intend to make this their primary residence.